AFCON 2017: Unfancied Cameroon shocks Egypt to win fifth title

 Ahmed Hegazy -- affectionately known as the Alessandro Nesta of the pyramids in his home country -- and Ali Gabr were forming a formidable partnership, as they had done throughout the competition.

-Already without those eight pre-tournament dropouts, Cameroom was dealt another major blow just after the half hour mark.
+Already without those eight pre-tournament dropouts, Cameroon was dealt another major blow just after the half hour mark.

 Defender Adolphe Teikeu, who has shone throughout AFCON 2017, limped off -- close to tears -- with a an ice pack strapped to his upper thigh.

-Though Cameroon continued to enjoy the lion's share of possession, a toothless display forced Broos into making a change at half-time.
+Though Cameroon continued to enjoy the lion's share of possession, a toothless display forced Broos into making a change at halftime.

 Star striker Aboubakar, deemed not fit enough to play from the start, came on to replace an anonymous Ndip Tambe.